Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 In the safest scenario, you should deploy this Next.js web app either locally or on a server located within LAN.

 - This way provides more enhanced protection against an unauthorized access.
-- Users must be authenticated via the standard Microsoft login in order to get access to data acquired from Azure AD.
+- Users must be authenticated via the standard Microsoft login in order to get access to data acquired from Entra ID.

 Alternatively, this application can be deloyed as a Cloud service hosted in Azure, Vercel, or AWS.